gbowne1/ProgrammerNotes/Node_JavaScript_Programming/make-a-package-json-file.md

 The "version" field in the package.json file must be in the form x.x.x and follow the semantic versioning guidelines

 "main": This the entry point filename for your program, library or application, usually app.js, index.js

+"license": This should contain the license you are using.

+"devDependencies": This section should only include any packages and their version numbers which are needed for development.

+"dependencies": This section should include all of the packages required for your application to run, not including development packages.

+"engines": This should be the nodejs version(s) required for your application to run.

+"description": You should provide a very short description of your package or application here, especially if you are publishing to npmjs, pnpm, yarn.

+"private": You should set this to true, unless you intend on publishing your package to npmjs.

+## Package Versioning

+In "dependencies" and "devDependencies" the version numbers should be listed in SemVer.